Killing of Manuel Ellis

-Manuel Ellis was a 33-year-old African American man who died during an arrest on March 3, 2020, in Tacoma, Washington by the Tacoma Police Department.
+Manuel Ellis was a 33-year-old African American man who was killed during an arrest on March 3, 2020, in Tacoma, Washington by the Tacoma Police Department.
 The Pierce County Sheriff's Department initially claimed that Ellis had attacked a police car and officers, leading to the arrest.
 State prosecutors quoted civilian witnesses as saying that Ellis did not attack the police car or officers; they also said it was the officers who attacked Ellis after a conversation.
 Video of the incident showed officers repeatedly punching Ellis, physically restraining him, and using a Taser.
 State prosecutors stated that "Ellis was not fighting back", citing witness statements and video evidence.
 A police radio recording showed that Ellis said he "can’t breathe".
 Ellis told officers "can't breathe, sir" multiple times, according to prosecutors.
 Ellis was hogtied, face-down, with an officer on him, for at least six minutes, and a spit hood was placed on his head in this position, stated prosecutors.
 Ellis died at the scene while receiving medical aid from paramedics.

 In early June 2020, Ellis's death was ruled by county medical examiner Thomas Clark as a homicide due to "hypoxia due to physical restraint", and with "contributing conditions of methamphetamine intoxication and a dilated heart".
 Prosecutors, in May 2021 documents, quoted Clark as saying that additional evidence that emerged after the autopsy concluded indicated that "Ellis's death was not likely caused by methamphetamine intoxication", and further indicated that restraint caused the death.

 After Ellis's death, four Tacoma police officers were placed on paid administrative leave; they returned to work two weeks later, with the Tacoma police department stating "there were no known departmental violations".
 The Pierce County Sheriff's Department conducted a three-month investigation into Ellis's death before disclosing that a Pierce County deputy was present during Ellis's arrest.
 As a result, in mid-June 2020, Governor of Washington Jay Inslee ordered a new investigation by the Washington State Patrol, while the Washington Attorney General would decide potential criminal charges.
 In May 2021, Washington prosecutors charged two Tacoma police officers, Christopher Burbank and Matthew Collins, with second degree murder for the killing of Ellis, and charged another Tacoma police officer, Timothy Rankine, with first degree manslaughter.

 In December 2023, all three defendants were acquitted after being tried for charges ranging from first-degree manslaughter to second-degree murder.

 In January 2024, Burbank, Rankine, and Collins each received $500,000 from the Tacoma Police Department plus standard benefits and payouts in exchange for their resignations.
 As part of the agreement, they were allowed to resign "in good standing."